uitml/GNN-for-drug-concentration/README.md

 - LOOCV (Leave-One-Out Cross-Validation) for robust evaluation on a small, chemically diverse dataset — ensuring each unique molecule is tested as “new,” reflecting real-world usage where new compounds arise.

 - Bootstrap is a resampling technique that repeatedly draws samples with replacement from a dataset to estimate the stability, variability, and uncertainty of model predictions.

+- Combination of LOOCV with gradient accumulation to achieve highly stable and accurate predictions, even on small chemical libraries.
+Unlike standard training loops, gradient accumulation allows the model to effectively simulate larger batch sizes without exceeding memory limits, improving MSE performance by up to 2× compared to bootstrap methods.
+Additionally, the training is highly efficient: only a few epochs are needed to reach stable results, while early stopping ensures computational efficiency.

 - Practical applicability for analytical chemistry workflows — the code expects small to mid-size libraries, requires modest computational resources, and can integrate with LC–MS data (SMILES + signal/conc) directly, making it accessible for chemistry labs rather than only computational groups.